smartprocure/contexture/packages/mongo/README.md

 ### `termsStats`
 `termsStats` is like statistical, grouped by the keyField

+### `dateHistogram`
+Aggregates values for a field and groups into time periods specified by `interval`.
+Implements the statistical values above plus a `cardinality` count of unique keys providing values within each interval.

 ## Integration Tests

 This repository offers integration tests to practice and understand the example